Morrrrilock/Hybrid-FDTD-ML-Solver/README.md

 # Author

-Developed by Zongwen Hu for research in:
+Developed by Zongwen(Alex) Hu for research in:

 * Computational acoustics
 * Scientific computing